 Geomembranes are geosynthetics made of high-density polyethylene (HDPE), meaning the fibers are tightly woven.
 These materials are typically highly waterproof, weatherproof, and durable, making them suitable for the most heavy-duty applications.

 Both geotextiles and geomembranes are used in groundwork for civil engineering but otherwise have profusely different uses.
 Geotextiles, because of their porousness, are applicable for in-ground drainage, erosion control, a stress-relieving interlayer for pavement, a base layer for grainy material, filtration, and many more uses.

-Geomembranes, because of their durability and waterproofness, are applicable as landfill liners to protect the groundwater from being contaminated, cap and closure for landfills, pond, bioswale, and canal liners, foundation wall liners, hydroponics liners, remediation containment, and for many other uses.
+Geomembranes, because of their durability and waterproofness, are applicable as landfill liners to protect the groundwater from being contaminated, cap and closure for landfills, ponds, bioswale, and canal liners, foundation wall liners, hydroponics liners, remediation containment, and for many other uses.

-Related Article: HDPE Liners: What is the Life Expectancy of these Liners?
+Related Article: HDPE Liners: What is the Life Expectancy of These Liners?

 Best Geosynthetic Liners

 Americover’s Geomembranes are specially formulated to perform in applications that will have extended exposure to outdoor conditions.
 HDPE is custom fabricated to size and specifications.
 Custom Fabricated HDPE Geomembrane Liner, Custom Fabricated Polypropylene Geomembrane Liner, or Hydraflex™ H-Series are suitable for various applications for geomembrane liners.